DanielleJusto/IOS101-Prework/README.md

 ## App Brainstorming (Step 4)

+**Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
+Its okay if features repeat on different apps**

+Instagram:
+- Messaging
+- Reacting to messages with Emojis

+Good Reads:
+- You can set reading goals and track your progess
+- You can keep track of books you've read and books you want to read

+Air Buds:
+- It has a widget
+- It uses data from Spotify and collects stats on your listening habits and those of your friends.

+**Think of an app idea that you would like to build.
+It can be a new idea or an improvement on an existing app.
+Write a short paragraph describing the app and the features you would like to implement.
+You are not commiting to this idea, but it helps to start brain storming early on and get feedback from your peers and instructor**

+I want to build a habit tracker app.
+It will allow the user to set their desired habits, and they can record what habits they have completed each day.
+It can collect statistics based on the user's input and track their progress throughout the year.
+I would also like the app to give the user the option to set notifications that will remind them to track their habits.

 ## Notes

 - Struggled with connecting the logic to the UI and figuring out Swift syntax.